top of page

 Probate is the legal process that confirms the validity of a will and authorizes the executor to manage the deceased’s estate.
 Selling a probate property means the property is part of this estate and must be sold according to probate laws.
 This process can take longer than a regular sale because the executor must get court approval before selling the property.

-For example, if you inherited a Lewisham probate property, you cannot simply list it on the market.
+For example, if I inherited a Lewisham probate property, I cannot simply list it on the market.
 The sale must comply with probate rules, which protect the interests of all beneficiaries and creditors.
+Understanding these rules is crucial for a successful sale.

-Before listing the property, get a professional valuation.
+Before listing the property, I must get a professional valuation.
 An accurate valuation helps set a realistic asking price and attracts serious buyers.
-Probate properties often require a formal valuation for probate court records, so hire a qualified surveyor or estate agent familiar with probate sales.
+Probate properties often require a formal valuation for probate court records, so I should hire a qualified surveyor or estate agent familiar with probate sales.

 Probate properties may have been unoccupied or poorly maintained.
 Improving the property’s condition can increase its market value and appeal.
 Simple repairs, cleaning, and staging can make a big difference.

-If you are selling a Lewisham probate property, consider local market preferences.
+If I am selling a Lewisham probate property, I should consider local market preferences.
 For example, fresh paint, tidy gardens, and minor upgrades like new fixtures can attract buyers in this area.
+Taking the time to enhance the property can lead to a more profitable sale.

 Selling a probate property involves specific legal steps: